-Plastic surgery of sagging breasts is called mastopexy, or breast lift.
+Plastic surgery to lift sagging breasts is called mastopexy, or breast lift.

 Where are the scars for a breast lift?